timescale/promscale/extension/Readme.md

 While Timescale-Prometheus will run without it, adding this extension will cause it to perform better.

+## Requirements ##

+This extension requires Postgres version 12 or newer.

 ## Installation ##

 The extension is installed by default on the